 The Southwest Performance Business Card earns the most points for purchases from the airline with 3x earning on Southwest purchases (including select hotel and car rental purchases made through Southwest).
 It also offers extra points for some popular small-business categories, including 2X on social-media- and search-engine advertising, internet, cable, and phone services.

-The other Southwest cards earn 2X on Southwest purchases and don't come with any additional bonus categories.
+Outside of the promo earning rate, the Southwest cards earn 2X on Southwest purchases and don't come with any additional bonus categories.
 All five of the Southwest cards earn 1 point for every dollar spent, in every other category, all year long.
 There is no limit to the number of points that you can earn, and the points you receive will never expire.

 Qualify for the Southwest Companion Pass